Non-semi-stable loci in Hecke stacks and Fargues' conjecture: Introduction

 \section{Introduction}

-Recently, Fargues formulated a conjecture on a geometrization of the local Langlands correspondence motivated by a formulation of the geometric Langlands conjecture in \cite{FGVGeo}.
+In \cite{FarGover}, Fargues formulated a conjecture on a geometrization of the local Langlands correspondence motivated by a formulation of the geometric Langlands conjecture in \cite{FGVGeo}.

 Let $E$ be a $p$-adic number field with residue field $\bF_q$.
 Let $G$ be a quasi-split reductive group over $E$.
-Then we can define a moduli stack $\Bun_G$ of $G$-bundle on the Fargues-Fontaine curve, and a moduli $\Div_X^1$ of Cartier divisors of degree $1$ on the Fargues-Fontaine curve.
+Then we can define a moduli stack $\Bun_G$ of $G$-bundle on the Fargues--Fontaine curve, and a moduli $\Div_X^1$ of Cartier divisors of degree $1$ on the Fargues--Fontaine curve.
 Further, we have a diagram

-where $\Hecke^{\leq \mu}$ is a moduli stack of modifications of $G$-bundle on the Fargues-Fontaine curve with some condition determined by a cocharacter $\mu$ of $G$, which is called a Hecke stack.
-For a discrete Langlands parameter $\varphi \colon W_E \to {}^L G$, Fargues' conjecture predicts the existence of a conjectural ``perverse Weil sheaf'' $\sF_{\varphi}$ on $\Bun_{G,\ol{\bF}_q}$ satisfying some conditions, the most intriguing one of which is the Hecke eigensheaf property
+where $\Hecke^{\leq \mu}$ is a moduli stack of modifications of $G$-bundle on the Fargues--Fontaine curve with some condition determined by a cocharacter $\mu$ of $G$, which is called a Hecke stack.
+For a discrete Langlands parameter $\varphi \colon W_E \to {}^L G$, Fargues' conjecture predicts the existence of a sheaf $\sF_{\varphi}$ on $\Bun_{G}$ satisfying some conditions, the most intriguing one of which is the Hecke eigensheaf property

-where $r_{\mu}$ is a representation of ${}^L G$ determined by $\mu$, and $\IC_{\mu}$ is a conjectural ``perverse sheaf'' coming from a conjectural version of the geometric Satake correspondence.
+where $r_{\mu}$ is a representation of ${}^L G$ determined by $\mu$, and $\IC_{\mu}'$ is an object of the derived category of sheaves determined by $\mu$ via the geometric Satake correspondence.
 The conjecture is stated based on some conjectural objects.
-However, in the case $\varphi$ is cuspidal and $\mu$ is minuscule, we can define every object in the conjecture assuming only the local Langlands correspondence, which is constructed in many cases.\footnote{At present, we need to assume also the existence of the functor $\ora{h}_!$, which is given by forthcoming works of Fargues and Scholze.}
+However, in the case $\varphi$ is cuspidal and $\mu$ is minuscule, we can define every object in the conjecture assuming only the local Langlands correspondence, which is constructed in many cases.